On Campus Spaces

 Activities

-Upon arrival you will be provided access to an in-person activities and excursions calendar.
+Upon arrival, you will be provided access to an in-person activities and excursions calendar.
 Registration for virtual workshops, mentor groups and webinars will be available in the student portal.

 Meals

 Breakfast, lunch and dinner will be served in two of Brown’s dining halls daily.
+One meal a day is included in the cost of commuter student program fees.
+You are welcome to purchase additional meals from the dining halls.

 Dining Services Information

 There are resources to help you with food-related allergies, dietary restrictions and other needs for accommodations to navigate the options in the dining halls.
 Prior to arrival, you should familiarize yourself with Brown’s dining website which provides information about the various dietary options available.
-This site also includes icons for specific food types (e.g. gluten free) that are consistent with those found in the on-campus dining locations.
+This site also includes icons for specific food types (e.g. gluten-free) that are consistent with those found in the on-campus dining locations.
 Brown offers a variety of options and signage that allow many students to manage without additional accommodations.
 Students with any food restrictions are encouraged to utilize the Brown Dining My Meal site while on-campus.
 This tool is designed to help you make educated food choices in Brown’s dining halls and includes specific ingredients used in all available dishes.

 Lost and Found